-(2) A motion-

-- (a) seeking a grant, charge or expenditure of public money, or - (b) seeking the release of a debt due to the Government, or - (c) seeking the remission of duties payable by any person, or - (d) seeking compensation for loss out of the public revenues, or - (e) for the revocation, alteration or repeal of any rate, tax or duty, shall not be proceeded with unless the recommendation of the Government thereto is signified by the Minister charged with responsibility for finance.

-27. (1) Where under any Standing Order Manner of (or the practice of the House) notice is required such notice shall be given-

-- (a) when the House is sitting, by being handed in at the Table; or - (b) when the House is not sitting, by being handed in at the office of the Clerk during the usual office hours. - (2) Every such notice shall be signed. - (3) Except as provided in Standing Order 43 and in paragraph (5) of Standing Order 86, not less than fourteen days' notice of any motion shall be given unless it is in the name of a Minister, in which case seven day's notice or, if Mr. Speaker is satisfied upon representation to him by a Minister that the public interest requires that a motion should be debated as soon as possible, one day's notice shall be sufficient. - (4) All notices shall if possible be printed, cyclostyled or typewritten and sent to members not later than the day before the sitting for which they have been put down.
+- (2) A motion- - (a) seeking a grant, charge or expenditure of public money, or - (b) seeking the release of a debt due to the Government, or - (c) seeking the remission of duties payable by any person, or - (d) seeking compensation for loss out of the public revenues, or - (e) for the revocation, alteration or repeal of any rate, tax or duty shall not be proceeded with unless the recommendation of the Government thereto is signified by the Minister charged with responsibility for finance. - (3) A motion which, directly or indirectly, involves any such grant, charge, expenditure, release, remission or compensation as is mentioned in sub-paragraphs (a) to (d) of paragraph (2) shall be treated as seeking the grant, charge, expenditure, release, remission or compensation unless the said Minister signifies that it does not go beyond what is incidental only and not of a substantial nature having regard to the purposes of the motion. - 27.
+(1) Where under any Standing Order (or the practice of the House) notice is Majore of giving Notices. required such notice shall be given- - (a) when the House is sitting, by being handed in at the Table; or - (b) when the House is not sitting, by being handed in at the office of the Clerk during the usual office hours. - (2) Every such notice shall be signed. - (3) Except as provided in Standing Order 43 and in paragraph (5) of Standing Order 86, not less than fourteen days' notice of any motion shall be given unless it is in the name of a Minister, in which case seven days' notice or, if Mr Speaker is satisfied upon representation to him by a Minister that the public interest requires that a motion should be debated as soon as possible, one day's notice shall be sufficient. - (4) All notices shall if possible be printed, cyclostyled or typewritten and sent to members not later than the day before the sitting for which they have been put down. - (5) If Mr Speaker is of opinion that any notice received by the Clerk infringes any of the provisions of these Orders or is otherwise out of order, he may direct- - (a) that it be printed with such alterations as he may direct; or - (b) that it be returned to the member who signed it, as being in his opinion out of order. - (6) Subject to the provisions of paragraph (5), motions or amendments sent to the Clerk shall be printed and circulated by him and in the case of amendments to Bills shall be arranged so far as may be in the order in which they will be proposed. - 28.
+If a member desires to alter the terms of a motion standing in his name, he Alteration may do so by giving to the Clerk an amended notice of motion, provided that of terms of Motion. such alteration does not, in the opinion of Mr Speaker, materially alter any principle embodied in the original motion or the scope thereof.

-33/ 3 Thind Oh & Fagor 23-64.
-H. Fack 1/10.
-900. 462-469.

-- (5) If Mr. Speaker is of opinion that any notice received by the Clerk infringes any of the provisions of these Orders or is otherwise out of order, he may direct- - (a) that it be printed with such alterations as he may direct; or - (b) that it be returned to the member who signed it, as being in his opinion out of order. - (6) Subject to the provisions of paragraph (5), motions or amendments sent to the Clerk shall be printed and circulated by him and in the case of amendments to Bills shall be arranged so far as may be in the order in which they will be proposed. - (7) No-notice-other than that of the intention-to-raise a matter on the adjournment shall-be given orally-in the House.

-Alteration of terms of Motion.

-28. If a member desires to alter the terms of a motion standing in his name, he may do so by giving to the Clerk an amended notice of motion, provided that such alteration does not, in the opinion of Mr. Speaker, materially alter any principle embodied in the original motion or the scope thereof.
 The amended notice shall run from the time at which the original notice was given.

+Notices withdrawn.